scaljeri/di-xxl/README.md

     const foo = DI.get('foo');

 ### Parameters
-Above, the instance was created without parameters.
-In order to add default parameters, define the `params` array
+Above, the instance was created without parameters, but they can be added to the descriptor object as well

     const descriptor = {
         name 'foo',